oschmid/tessernote/README.md

 3. [copy appengine sdk and goprotobuf into go](http://stackoverflow.com/questions/11286534/test-cases-for-go-and-appengine)
 4. setup a go workspace with bin/ pkg/ and src/ directories
 5. run 'go get github.com/oschmid/tessernote'
-6. create a symlink in src/ to app.yaml so you can run it locally using dev_appserver.py while keeping it in version control
+6. create a symlink in src/ to app.yaml so you can run it locally using dev_appserver.py

 ###Fetchnotes
 It turns out my idea of organizing notes by hashtag isn't as original as I thought.
 So if you want a note taking app